mrFranklin/go-log/README.md

 This project is fork from [`inconshreveable/log15`](https://github.com/inconshreveable/log15).
-It provide other new features:
+It provides some new features:

 - display milliseconds for default time format
 - support `trace` log level